 A living wage is usually a yearly income of at least 150% to 200% of the Poverty Threshold.
 The argument is that the Poverty Threshold is not a sufficient level of income on which to live comfortably.
 Many people feel it is too low to afford rent, food, and other living expenses.

-The following chart compares the Poverty Thresholds for 2022 with various living wage levels for a single person, a single parent with two children, and a married couple with two children.
+The following chart compares the 2023 Poverty Thresholds with various living wage levels for a single person, a single parent with two children, and a married couple with two children.
 The federal minimum wage is $7.25 per hour, which equals an annual income of $15,080 with a standard 2,080-hour work year.
 Many cities have established minimum wages of $15.00 an hour.
 The MIT living wage is a program that calculates a living wage in every county of America based on the local cost of living in that area [i].
 The chart shows the living wage of Washington County, Maryland, a middle-of-the-road case.
 Places like New York City and Alaska have higher living wages, and most rural areas have lower living wages.

 The Living Wage Gap for the Entire United States